-TECHNISCHE UNIVERSITÄT KAISERSLAUTERN Software Measures Requirements of Measures ☐ Simplicity Is the result so simple that it could be easily interpreted? □ Adequacy Covers the measure the desired characteristic? □ Robustness Is the value of the measure stable against manipulations of minor importance? □ Timeliness Can the measure be collected in sufficient time to allow a reaction to the process? ☐ Analyzability Is the measure statistically analyzable (e.g., numeric domain) (For this requirement the type of the measure scale is crucial) ENGINEERING SOFTWARE DEPENDABILITY Prof. Dr. Liggesmeyer, 12 QMSS - Software Measurement
+Software Measures Applying Measures

+- Simplicity - Is the result so simple that it could be easily interpreted? - Adequacy - Does the measure cover the desired characteristic? - Robustness - Is the value of the measure stable against manipulations of minor importance? - Timeliness - Can the measure be generated at a sufficient point in time to allow a reaction to the process? - Analyzability - Is the measure statistically analyzable (e.g., numeric domain) (For this requirement the type of the measure scale is crucial)